Small Business Resources

 City Hall, Room 448, 1 Dr. Carlton B. Goodlett Place

 OEWD supports the ongoing economic vitality of San Francisco.
-Under the direction of Mayor Ed Lee, OEWD provides city-wide leadership for workforce development, business attraction and retention, neighborhood commercial revitalization, international business and development planning.
+Under the direction of the Mayor, OEWD provides citywide leadership for workforce development, business attraction and retention, neighborhood commercial revitalization, international business and development planning.
 OEWD’s programs are responsible for strengthening San Francisco’s many diverse neighborhoods and commercial corridors, creating a business climate where companies can grow and prosper and ensuring a continually high quality of life for all San Franciscans.

 Office of Financial Empowerment